 Dr. Mason has served well on a number of university committees and special assignments.
 His leadership among his peers was officially recognized when he was voted president-elect of the Teaching Faculty Organization before serving as the associate vice president for Academic Affairs.
 Since then, he has assumed the important role of associate provost & dean of faculty.

 Dr. Mason is committed not only to Christian education and scholarship, but also to church life and discipleship.
-He is a licensed minister and involved in leadership at One Hope Presbyterian in Longview.
+He is a licensed minister and an ordained elder at One Hope Presbyterian Church in Longview.
 He and his wife, Bonnie, both graduated from Dallas Theological Seminary and Baylor University, have three children (Caroline, William and Christopher), and enjoy conducting marriage preparation courses for engaged couples.
 While in Dallas, Dr. Mason served on Young Life staff and coached athletics at Providence Christian School of Texas.
 Born and raised in San Antonio, Texas, he was an All-City quarterback and second baseman at Churchill High School.
 He is still an avid Spurs fan and is serious about his fantasy football.
 And, if you happen to see Dr. Mason on the street, don’t be fooled—it could be his identical twin brother, Lyle.

 “My wife and I are delighted to have been called to serve LeTourneau University, an institution which unites academic excellence and spiritual formation within a distinctly Christian environment.
 I consider it a privilege to serve the university and its students in both administrative and faculty leadership.
 I look back upon my own college experience and remember how greatly I benefited from personal relationships with professors and others who shared their lives with me and quickly became spiritual mentors and models of the Christian faith.
 These individuals not only instilled biblical knowledge, but also biblical wisdom.
 Linked arm and arm with faculty and staff here, I hope to do the same for this generation of students at LeTourneau University; and in turn, be mutually strengthened and encouraged towards love and good deeds.”